List of Medal of Honor recipients: Boxer Rebellion

-The Boxer Movement or Boxer Rebellion, which occurred in China from November 1899 to September 7, 1901, was an uprising by members of the Chinese Society of Right and Harmonious Fists against foreign influence in areas such as trade, politics, religion and technology that occurred in China during the final years of the Manchu rule (Qing Dynasty).
+The Boxer Movement or Boxer Rebellion, which occurred in China from November 1899 to September 7, 1901, was an uprising by members of the Chinese Society of Right and Harmonious Fists against foreign influence in areas, politics, religion and technology that occurred in China during the final years of the Manchu rule (Qing Dynasty).
 The members of the Society of Right and Harmonious Fists were simply called boxers by the Westerners due to the martial arts and calisthenics they practiced.
 The uprising began as a xenophobic, anti-foreign, nationalist peasant-based movement in northern China.
 They attacked foreigners who were building railroads and supposedly violating Feng shui, as well as Christians, who were held responsible for the foreigners in China.
 In June 1900, the Boxers invaded Beijing and killed 230 non-Chinese.
 Tens of thousands of Chinese Christians, Catholic and Protestant alike, were killed mostly in Shandong and Shanxi Provinces as part of the uprising.
 This drew criticism from many Chinese, including Chinese Christian Sun Yat-Sen (later to help overthrow the Manchu dynasty in 1911 and become first president of the Republic of China).
 The government of Empress Dowager Cixi was not helpful, and diplomats, foreign civilians, soldiers and some Chinese Christians retreated to the legation quarter where they held out for fifty-five days until a multinational coalition rushed 20,000 troops to their rescue.
 The Chinese government was forced to indemnify the victims and make many additional concessions.
 Subsequent reforms implemented after the crisis of 1900 laid the foundation for the end of the Qing Dynasty and the establishment of the modern Chinese Republic.

 During the Boxer rebellion, 59 American servicemen received the Medal of Honor for their actions.
 Four of these were for Army personnel, twenty-two went to navy sailors and the remaining thirty-three went to Marines.
 Harry Fisher was the first Marine to receive the medal posthumously and the only posthumous recipient for this conflict.